tbottenfield/interesting_animals/source/land_animals/pangolin/pangolin.rst

 **Location**

 Pangolins make their homes in Africa, preferring sandy soils and savannas.
-Try saying that five times fast!
-They are most located in central and southern Africa regions.
+Most of them are located in central and southern Africa regions.

 ===============================================================================

 **Reproduction**

 Pangolins mate usually during the summer and fall, but there isn't a specific mating season for them.
 There is a gestation period of around 140 days until a single baby pangolin is born.
-They are born at around 12 ounces and 6 inches in length.
+They are born at around 15 cm long.

 ===============================================================================